California Lemon Law. Directory of Attorneys

 MOTOR VEHICLE WARRANTY AND LEMON LAW

-A purchaser or lessee of a new or used motor vehicle under warranty in the state of California has various rights under both the California lemon law, and federal lemon law if the vehicle does not perform as provided under the express warranty provided by the vehicle’s manufacturer.
+A purchaser or lessee of a new motor vehicle under warranty in the state of California has various rights under both the California lemon law, and federal lemon law if the vehicle does not perform as provided under the express warranty provided by the vehicle’s manufacturer.

 Warranty laws can be complex, and it is not practical to describe comprehensively all of the law in just a few paragraphs.
 The following information briefly explains the Song-Beverly Consumer Warranty Act and what is popularly known as the California lemon law.